Turn saving tax dollars into a family tradition

 There are also other ways to promote a child’s strong financial future.
 For example, children need to understand the value of saving — and contributing to their own IRA can be both an educational and a tax-savings opportunity.
 Savvy, strategic tax-related decision-making can become a family tradition, if it’s not already.

-- For each child under age 17 at the end of the year, you may be able to claim a $1,000 credit.
+- For each child under age 17 at the end of the year, for 2017 you may be able to claim a $1,000 credit.
 Warning: The credit phases out for higher-income taxpayers.

 For more information on the income-based phaseouts that apply to these credits, see the Chart “2017 family and education tax breaks: Are you eligible?”.

-If you own a business, consider hiring your children.
+If you own a business, hiring your children can save tax.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
-They can earn as much as the standard deduction for singles ($6,350 for 2017, up from $6,300 for 2016) and pay zero federal income tax.
-They can earn an additional $5,500 annually in 2017 (same as 2016) without paying current tax if they contribute it to a traditional IRA.
+In 2017, they can earn as much as the standard deduction for singles ($6,350) and pay zero federal income tax.
+They can earn an additional $5,500 annually in 2017 without paying current tax if they contribute it to a traditional IRA.
 Warning: They must perform actual work and be paid in line with what you’d pay nonfamily employees for the same work.

 Roth IRAs can be perfect for teenagers because they likely have many years to let their accounts grow tax-free.
 (See the Case Study “Roth IRAs: A powerful savings tool for teens.”)

-The 2017 annual contribution limits is the lesser of $5,500 (same as 2016) or 100% of earned income, reduced by any traditional IRA contributions.
-Contributions aren’t deductible, but if the child earns no more than the standard deduction for singles ($6,350 for 2017, up from $6,300 for 2016) and has no unearned income, he or she will pay zero federal income tax anyway.
+The 2017 annual contribution limits is the lesser of $5,500 or 100% of earned income, reduced by any traditional IRA contributions.
+Contributions aren’t deductible, but if the child earns no more than the standard deduction for singles ($6,350 for 2017) and has no unearned income, he or she will pay zero federal income tax anyway.
 If a child’s earned income exceeds the standard deduction, the income likely will be taxed at only 10% or 15%.
 So the tax-free treatment of future qualified distributions will probably be well worth the loss of any current deduction.

 If your children or grandchildren don’t want to invest their hard-earned money, consider giving them up to the amount they’re eligible to contribute — but keep the gift tax in mind.